Genocide

 Genocide (Wikipedia)

+Genocide has occurred throughout human history, even during prehistoric times.
 The Political Instability Task Force estimated that 43 genocides occurred between 1956 and 2016, resulting in about 50 million deaths.
 The UNHCR estimated that a further 50 million had been displaced by such episodes of violence up to 2008.
-Genocide, especially large-scale genocide, is widely considered to signify the epitome of human evil.
-Genocide has been referred to as the "crime of crimes".